joshuasarmiento/RecipeAPI/README.md

 ## Notes

 - A web application that consumes data coming from https://www.edamam.com/  API.
-- Read the documentation for the API nutrition analysis, food database, and recipe search API.
+- Read the documents for recipe search API.
 - The application contains some bugs.
-(Contributions are welcome)
+(Comments/Contributions are welcome)

 ### Customize configuration